lodsb/SC1000/README.md

 ### Logging System

 Configurable logging with multiple output targets and severity levels.
+You can also monitor the DSP/CPU use by enabling the flag `--show-stats`

 **Log levels:**
 | Level | Description |